-- When taken as instructed, levothyroxine tablets have no side-effects. - If only part of the thyroid is removed then you may not need to take levothyroxine after the operation, as the remaining part of the gland will often be able to produce enough thyroxine.
-A blood test will be done to check on this after the operation. - You will need regular blood tests to measure the levels of hormones in your blood and your medication will be adjusted accordingly.
+- When taken as instructed, thyroxine tablets have no sideeffects. - If only part of the thyroid is removed then you may not need to take thyroxine replacement after the operation, as the remaining part of the gland will often be able to produce enough thyroxine.
+A blood test may be done to check on this after the operation. - You may need regular blood tests to measure the levels of hormones in your blood and your medication will be adjusted accordingly. - Sometimes one or more of the parathyroids (glands that produce calcium) is unavoidably removed, or their blood